Shanghai International Port Group

 Shanghai International Port (Group) Co., Ltd. (SIPG) is the exclusive operator of all the public terminals in the Port of Shanghai.
-It is a component of SSE 180 Index as well as CSI 300 Index and sub-index CSI 100 Index.
+It is a majority state-owned company and a component of SSE 180 Index as well as CSI 300 Index and sub-index CSI 100 Index.

 Its headquarters are located in SIPG Cruise City, Hongkou District, Shanghai, but the registered address is located in the Shanghai Free-Trade Zone, Pudong District, Shanghai.

 Overseas operations

 In 2015, SIPG won the bid for the concession to operate the port of Haifa's new Bay Terminal in Israel for 25 years starting in 2021.

 Football

 The company owns and operates the professional football club Shanghai Port.
 In 2018, they became the Chinese national champions by winning the 2018 edition of the Chinese Super League.

 Equity investments

 Shanghai International Port is one of the major shareholders of the Bank of Shanghai.

 SIPG is also a cornerstone investor of the Postal Savings Bank of China (PSBC) on the eve of PSBC's H share IPO.
 As of 31 December 2019, SIPG still owned PSBC's A and H ordinary shares directly or indirectly: 16.87% of all H ordinary shares of the bank, or equivalent to 3.89% of all classes of the ordinary shares, as well as 0.17% of A ordinary shares, or equivalent to 0.13% of all classes of the ordinary shares.

 SIPG also partnered with COSCO Shipping to acquire the stake of OOIL, the parent company of OOCL.